KeeghanM/tailcomp/README.md

 ![GitHub package.json version](https://img.shields.io/github/package-json/v/KeeghanM/tailcomp)
 ![GitHub last commit](https://img.shields.io/github/last-commit/KeeghanM/tailcomp)

 Welcome to Tailcomp, the intuitive TypeScript library designed to make composing Tailwind CSS classes simpler and more efficient.
 Tailcomp leverages the power of Tailwind CSS, while enabling developers to define their styles in a structured, JavaScript object format.
-Say goodbye to long, hard-to-read class strings and hello to a cleaner, more organized approach to styling your Next.js projects.
+Say goodbye to long, hard-to-read class strings and hello to a cleaner, more organized approach to styling your projects - all with TypeScript powered AutoComplete!

 **_This_**